dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 #### Override DLSS Version

 DCS uses an old version of DLSS, which is blurrier than the latest version.
 You can use the Nvidia App to override this with the latest version of DLSS, which is significantly improved.
-Use the Nvidia App to set to the the DLSS Override setting to Latest.
+Use the Nvidia App to set the DLSS Override setting to Latest.

 #### Exclude the HUD/MFDs from DLSS